Storage Resources

 Project

-Project (on TinkerCliffs and Infer) provide long-term storage for files shared among a research project or group, facilitating collaboration and data exchange within the group.
+Project provide long-term storage for files shared among a research project or group, facilitating collaboration and data exchange within the group.
 Each Virginia Tech faculty member can request group storage up to the prescribed limit at no cost by requesting a storage allocation via ColdFront.
 Additional storage may be purchased through the investment computing or cost center programs.

 Archive